Curveball: Variations

 Curveballs have a variety of trajectories and breaks among pitchers.
 This chiefly has to do with the arm slot and release point of a given pitcher, which is in turn governed by how comfortable the pitcher is throwing the overhand curveball.

 Pitchers who can throw a curveball completely overhanded with the arm slot more or less vertical will have a curveball that will break straight downwards.
 This is called a 12–6 curveball as the break of the pitch is on a straight path downwards like the hands of a clock at 12 and 6.
 The axis of rotation of a 12–6 curve is parallel with the level ground and perpendicular to its flight path.

 Pitchers throwing their curveballs with the arm slot at an angle will throw a curveball that breaks down and toward the pitcher's off-hand.
 In the most extreme cases, the curve will break very wide laterally.
 Because the slider and the curveball share nearly the same grip and have the same unique throwing motions, this curveball breaks much like a slider, and is colloquially termed a "slurve".
-The axis of rotation on a slurve will still be more or less perpendicular to the flight path of the ball; the latter, however, will not be parallel to the ground.
+The axis of rotation on a slurve will still be more or less perpendicular to the flight path of the ball; unlike on a 12–6 curve, however, the axis of rotation will not be parallel to the level ground.
 With some pitchers, the difference between curveball and other pitches such as slider and slurve may be difficult to detect or even describe.
 A less common term for this type of curveball is a 1–7 (outdrop, outcurve, dropping roundhouse) or 2–8 (sweeping roundhouse curveball).